 There is no official religion in Bulgaria.
 The majority (greater than 75%) of people identify with the Bulgarian Orthodox Church.
 Sunni Muslims are the second largest religious group and constitute 10% of the country’s overall religious demography.
 However, a majority of Sunni Muslims are not observant and find the use of Islamic veils in schools unacceptable.
 Furthermore, 11.8% of the population does not identify with a religion and less than 3% are of other religions.

 The official language is Bulgarian, which is written in the Cyrillic alphabet and spoken by the majority of the population.
 The two main minority languages spoken are Turkish (8%) and Romani (4.4%).
 Russian is the most commonly spoken foreign language in Bulgaria (35%).

-Bulgaria HR at a Glance
+Bulgarian Human Resources at a Glance

 Labor Code amendments adopted during the 1990s implemented new concepts and shifted the nature of Bulgarian labor law.
-This transformation reflects the ongoing transition to a more decentralised social system and market economy, as opposed to being dominated by a centralized government.
+This transformation reflects the ongoing transition to a more decentralized social system and market economy, as opposed to being dominated by a centralized government.

 However, there remain certain imperative legal norms not subject to negotiation in individual nor collective labor contracts.

 An employment contract in Bulgaria must be furnished in writing in order to be valid.
 It can be drafted in any language, provided it contains at least the minimum details required by law.
 Any modification to the employment contract must also be made in writing.
 If this does not happen, an administrative penalty will be imposed.

 Employers must notify the relevant branch of the National Revenue Agency within three days of the termination or alteration of any employment contract.
 The employer is required to then forward details of the essential elements of the contract to the National Revenue Agency.
 This authority handles the collection of social securities and taxes based on the information provided by the employer.